qiushifengyu/Empire_Donation/README.md

 ------------------
 Listeners is Listener Empire considered as parallel Handler Metasploit A Have a listening connection Protocol http And http_hop dbx And And And etc ...
 This connection hangs until it is open Payload From Pc the Target You will receive the goal
 ------------------
+###### What Is UseListener
+useListeners-Empire ?
+It contains base from Communication protocols dbx ttp_com http_hop http http_foreign meterpreter And responsible for activation protocols Empire